Patricio-Benglian/Scraper/README.md

 - Create main file with content

 ## Still haven't managed to:
+- If for some reason you exec the script from /usr/bin it doesnt work for filenames with lists?
 - Consider exceptions
 - Add usage for C files too
 - Check if files already exist so as to not overwrite them